-We have audited the accompanying consolidated balance sheets of DDC Enterprise Limited and its subsidiaries (the "Company") as of December 31, 2023 and 2022, and the related consolidated statements of operations and comprehensive loss, changes in shareholders' equity/(deficit), and cash flows for each of the years ended December 31, 2023, 2022 and 2021 and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of December 31, 2023 and 2022, and the results of its operations and its cash flows for each of the years ended December 31, 2023, 2022 and 2021, in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+We have audited the accompanying consolidated balance sheets of DDC Enterprise Limited and its subsidiaries (the "Company") as of December 31, 2024 and 2023, and the related consolidated statements of operations and comprehensive loss, changes in shareholders' equity, and cash flows for each of the years ended December 31, 2024, 2023 and 2022 and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of December 31, 2024 and 2023, and the results of its operations and its cash flows for each of the years ended December 31, 2024, 2023 and 2022, in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").